-Being a corporation opens the door for employee benefits such as group life insurance, health insurance, a pension plan, etc., advantages not available to workers in unincorporated organizations.
+Being a corporation opens the door for employee benefits such as group life insurance, health insurance, or a pension plan, advantages not always available to workers in unincorporated organizations.

 Forming a nonprofit corporation is not simple.
-But the preparation requires clarity about mission, operating rules, and procedures for decision making.
+But the preparation forces clarity about mission, operating rules, and procedures for decision making.

 It's essential for a nonprofit, whose board members may hold opposing ideas, to have clear-cut rules about delegation of authority and how to get things done.
 Having all of these principles in the articles of incorporation and bylaws makes running the organization much easier.